+With today’s congressional hearings, conversations on insulin are heating up.
 Insulin prices have more than tripled in the last ten years.
 According to Science Daily, more money is now spent on insulin than on all other diabetes drugs combined.
-How can you maintain good insulin treatment without going broke?

 Prices are up for a number of reasons, including that newer, more expensive insulins have replaced older, lower-priced ones.
-Here are four ways to spend less without compromising your diabetes treatment.
+If you’re one of the millions of people using this life-saving drug, here are some ways to save without compromising your diabetes treatment.

 Most insulin and diabetes supply makers have assistance programs for patients in need.
 You can see a database of them at the RxAssist website.